briantist/galactory/README.md

   --server-name SERVER_NAME
                         The host name and port of the server, as seen from clients.
-Used for generating links. [env var: GALACTORY_SERVER_NAME] --artifactory-path ARTIFACTORY_PATH
+Used for generating links. [env var: GALACTORY_SERVER_NAME] --preferred-url-scheme PREFERRED_URL_SCHEME
+                        Sets the preferred scheme to use when constructing URLs.
+Defaults to the request scheme, but is unaware of reverse proxies.
+                        [env var: GALACTORY_PREFERRED_URL_SCHEME]
+  --artifactory-path ARTIFACTORY_PATH
                         The URL of the path in Artifactory where collections are stored.
                         [env var: GALACTORY_ARTIFACTORY_PATH]